Rambam Health Care Campus: History

-Rambam Hospital was established in 1938 during the British Mandate.
+A makeshift hospital was established by the British Government in 1918.
+This hospital moved to several locations in Haifa.
+The British Government Hospital of Haifa, future Rambam Hospital, was established as a permanent hospital in 1938 during the British Mandate.
 It was inaugurated by the High Commissioner of Palestine Sir Harold MacMichael as a 225-bed facility.
-It was originally known as the British Government Hospital of Haifa.
 The Bauhaus architect Erich Mendelsohn was commissioned to design the building on a half-moon shaped headland at the foot of Mount Carmel, northwest of Haifa Port.
 After the establishment of the State of Israel in 1948, the hospital was renamed Rambam in 1952, the acronym for Rabbi Mosheh Ben Maimon (Maimonides).

 The new hospital had departments in internal medicine, surgery, obstetrics/gynecology, psychiatry, and clinics for venereal diseases and active tuberculosis.
 The December 23, 1938 edition of the Palestine Post wrote: "High Commissioner opens new government hospital in Haifa: Describes it as 'the finest medical institution in the Middle East.'"
 Its first director was John Herbert Thompson.

 One of the first groups of graduates from the nursing school.
 Director of Palestine medical services, G. Heron, in dark suit.

 In 1968, the Meyer Children's Hospital was established.
 It was the only children's hospital dedicated exclusively to pediatric medicine (children ages 0–16) in northern Israel, located on Rambam Health Care Campus.
 To accommodate the increasing number of pediatric patients, as of June 2014, the pediatric departments are now transferring to the new Ruth Rappaport Children's Hospital.

 In 2012, the hospital banned the sale of tobacco products in shops, kiosks and vending machines on its campus.

 In 2013, Rambam physicians performed the first ablation of the brain in a patient with essential tremor (ET) employing MRI-guided ultrasound instead of surgery.

 In May, 2016, Rambam Health Care Campus was part of a group (IBM, Medtronic, Pitango, and Rambam) that won a grant from the Israeli government to open a digital medicine incubator.
 The new incubator, MindUp, is the first to be based in Haifa, and recently accepted its first start-up company.

 Also in 2016, Rambam Health Care Campus became the first installation site in the world for a hybrid nuclear imaging scanner.